spencerbrett/web-apps/project4/README.txt

 annoying and inconvenient.
 We also added some improvements to the dropdown like cycling back to top or bottom when using the arrow keys and others.

+We disabled Firefox's autocomplete through an HTML option so it is not required to disable the setting in the browser options.

 We are also not displaying the item IDs in the search results page for a better look.
 We display the item ID in the item information page.
 We also don't display the country and location of the bidders to create a less